BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_options.md

 ### Open Export Location on Completion

 Enable this option to open the output folder after a successful publish job.
+See [Open Export Location on Completion](pdmpublishersolidworks-open-export-location.md).

 ## Drawing Sheets